Amar1729/chunkwm-float/README.md

 See [issue #1](https://github.com/Amar1729/chunkwm-float/issues/1) for planned/work-in-progress features.

+## attribution
+Huge thanks to koekeishiya for all their work on `chunkwm` and its plugin architecture.
+This plugin is *heavily* based off of the included tiling plugin, just pared down to include relevant functions.

 ## Installation

 I may set up a tap soon, but for now only installation is from source.